Grècia flag Grècia: Entorn econòmic

 Main Allowable Deductions and Tax Credits

 In general, all ordinary business expenses and expenses made for scientific and technological research are deductible.
 The Income Tax Code includes a list of non-deductible expenses.
-This new code, unlike the previous one, makes no specific reference to the deductibility of donations to charities, and as such, Greek tax authorities must examine all donation cases one by one to allow tax deduction (same as for goodwill provisions).
-Expenses relating to corporate social responsibility actions are considered deductible in the tax year in which they were incurred, but only if the company's accounting result is profitable.
+The new code does not mention the deductibility of donations to charities, in contrast to the previous version.
+Consequently, Greek tax authorities have to review each donation case individually to determine if it qualifies for tax deduction, similar to goodwill provisions.
+Expenses linked to corporate social responsibility actions can be deducted in the year they were incurred if the company's accounting result is profitable.

 Royalties, interest, and service fees paid to foreign affiliates are deductible expenses under certain conditions.
 Interest deductibility is subject to restrictions.